 Enjoy this short video about Modern Kadampa Buddhism

-The 2022 international brochure showing the latest developments in Modern Kadampa Buddhism worldwide, and the international teaching program of Festivals and Dharma Celebrations for the year is now available.
-You can download two PDF versions, one for mobile devices and one for desktops.
+The 2023 international brochure showing the latest developments in Modern Kadampa Buddhism worldwide, and the international teaching program of Festivals and Dharma Celebrations for 2023 is now available.
+Click the image below to download.